Chaldene/pancam/To-Do.md

 - Look into the best use of the Pandas Int64 and how best to draw missing data.
 - Decode Rover Variables, HRCWarm etc.
-- Use PIU time rather than packet time
 - Generate HK Ess and Non-Ess Calibrated for the rest of the variables
 - Replace Temperature calibrations with a dictionary
 - Read in calibraitons from files rather than stored in software